 You’re basically starting from scratch with people you’ve never sold to before and their perceptions could be wildly different from your “regular” customer.

-The interesting thing about this, is that the same exact person can represent two different markets and value your services different based on context.
+The interesting thing about this is that the same exact person can represent two different markets and value your services differently based on context.

 Let’s take food as an example.
 Let’s say you’re a private chef who cooks for dinner parties.
 Each client has a party every six to eight months.